Law Offices of Osas Iyamu, LLC.

 There is a six-month transition period from June 4th 2012.

-Effective December 4th 2012, all Form I-601 Application for Waiver of Grounds of Inadmissibility filed from outside the US must be sent to USCIS centralized filing location.
+Starting December 4th, 2012, all Form I-601 Applications for Waiver of Grounds of Inadmissibility filed from outside the US must be submitted to the USCIS centralized filing location.

 Eligibility for the Proposed Provisional Unlawful Presence Waiver